 Christmas decorations can be made by recycling anything from junk mail to last years Christmas cards - here are some ways to make recycled Christmas decorations.

 Or you could decorate in the old-fashioned way, with branches from evergreen trees, holly, mistletoe, poinsettias, pine cones and ivy.
 All these can go straight onto your compost heap on 6th January, rather than to landfill.

 I love fairy lights, but they do use electricity purely for decoration.
 If they are one of your non-green festive weaknesses, then it is better to use LED lights which use only 1/10th the power of any old tungsten fairy lights that you may still have.

 Better still if you light ot decorate the outside fo your hous at Christmas how about using solar powered fairy lights.
 They are designed especially to work even with the low light levels that we get in winter and can be put up anywhere outside.

 Remember that any old fairy lights can be recycled too.

 Tricky one, eh - how can you wrap your Christmas gifts in a sustainable way?
 It's just not the same if you leave pressies unwrapped is it?

-You can buy recycled wrapping paper such as this lovely paper from Sophia Victoria Joy, or use colourful pages from magazines, use old boxes which you can decorate or aluminium foil which can be reused or recycled.
+You can buy recycled wrapping paper, or use colourful pages from magazines, use old boxes which you can decorate or aluminium foil which can be reused or recycled.